- COVID-19 Information

 About the School

 The School of Physics is one of Ireland’s most dynamic centres of scientific development with a focus on excellence in both education and research, and a particularly strong track record in PhD education.
 The strength of our undergraduate degree programmes in both physics and astrophysics attracts a large cohort of talented students to study physics at UCC.
-Our research strength also attracts many international post-doctoral fellows and visiting scientists to our department, making it a large, cosmopolitan place for the advancement of science.
+Our research strength also attracts many international post-doctoral fellows and visiting scientists to our school, making it a large, cosmopolitan place for the advancement of science.
 The School of Physics plays an important strategic role in the region through its extensive interactions with industry both nationally and internationally.

 The Kane Building is located at the Western end of the main UCC campus.
 You can view a map of the campus below.
 See also Google map of Cork City.